6 Financially Smart Ways to Start 2025

 Update Your Estate and Insurance Plans

-• Creating or updating your estate plan: If you don’t have an estate plan consisting of a Last Will and Testament, power of attorney or health care proxy in place, consider completing your estate plan a priority matter for this coming year.
-An estate plan ensures that your assets are distributed according to your wishes.
+• Creating or updating your estate plan: If you don’t have an estate plan consisting of a Last Will and Testament, power of attorney and health care proxy in place, make completing your estate plan a priority for this year.
+An estate plan ensures your assets are distributed according to your wishes.

-By February 1st, many of us have lost track of our resolutions.
-To make sure that doesn’t happen in 2024, be sure to connect with your Morgan Stanley Financial Advisor to discuss your financial goals for the year ahead and beyond.
+By February 1st, many of us have lost track of our resolutions, but resolutions only work if you stick to them.
+To do that in 2025, connect with your Morgan Stanley Financial Advisor to discuss your financial goals for the year ahead and beyond.

 Find a Financial Advisor, Branch and Private Wealth Advisor near you.